OctopusDeploy/docs/docs/key-concepts/tenants/tenant-tags.md

 Some places you can use tags are:

-- When deploying releases of your projects using one of the [build server integrations](/docs/home/api-and-integration.md) or [octo.exe](/docs/home/api-and-integration/octo.exe-command-line/deploying-releases.md) - [read more in our guide](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/deploying-a-simple-multi-tenant-project.md)
+- When deploying releases of your projects using one of theÂ [build server integrations](/docs/home/api-and-integration.md) orÂ [octo.exe](/docs/home/api-and-integration/octo.exe-command-line/deploying-releases.md) - [read more in our guide](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/deploying-a-simple-multi-tenant-project.md)
 - Scoping a deployment target to one or more tenants when registering a new Tentacle - [read more in our guide](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-hosting-model.md)
-- When automating Octopus via the [Octopus REST API](/docs/home/api-and-integration/octopus-rest-api.md)
+- When automating Octopus via theÂ [Octopus REST API](/docs/home/api-and-integration/octopus-rest-api.md)